AFLP is a rare, but serious, liver problem in pregnancy. With AFLP the liver cells

 - Yellowing of skin, eyes, and mucous membranes (jaundice)

-The symptoms of acute fatty liver of pregnancy may look like other health conditions.
+like other health conditions.
 Always see your healthcare provider for a diagnosis.

 Ultrasound.
 This test uses sound waves and a computer to make images